federgraph/fmx-maxclientheight-tests/readme01.md

-Copied from first post to the Forum.
-Needs review.
+From post to the Forum.

-# ClientArea painting problem when MainMenu wraps/unwraps
+## ClientArea painting problem when MainMenu wraps/unwraps

 The goal:
 - Maximize ClientHeight, but keep in control of aspect ratio of ClientArea.
 - Height should be Screen.WorkAreaHeight.
 - Width should be either Portrait (smaller, 800) or Landscape (larger, 1000).